Fire0902/anime-sama-downloader/README.md

 ### Features

-- [ ] Main goal: Implements an api to download anime from HTTP request with JSON
+- [ ] Main goal: Implements an api to download from HTTP request with JSON

 - [ ] Show Mo instead of timestamp download progression